TimaSv-Uk/my_readEra/src/components/tring_to_get_page_number_for_any_font_size.md

   `IT`  --  1348    --    3445

-so far im scuck here but i think i move in right direction
+so far i'm stuck here but i think i move in right direction,if i change in app font real_font ratio is incorrect

     ```
         dataDocSizeDatao:  {ratio: 0.5759577278731837, configHash: 1872426508, page: 436, pagesCount: 758, offsetX: 0, …}